dabeaz-course/practical-python/Notes/05_Object_model/02_Classes_encapsulation.md

 AttributeError: 'Stock' object has no attribute 'prices'
 ```

-It prevents errors and restricts usage of objects.
-It's actually used for performance and
+Although this prevents errors and restricts usage of objects, it's actually used for performance and
 makes Python use memory more efficiently.

 ### Final Comments on Encapsulation